 You might want to ship your imports from China in bulk to save on shipping.
 Items shipped in bulk from China are often transported in 20-by-40 foot containers.
 A full cargo container holds approximately 2,400 cubic feet or 800 square feet of goods.
 A full cargo container can haul 61,000 pounds of goods.

 If you plan to ship in bulk from China, you might want to consider either full cargo load (FCL) or loose cargo load (LCL) shipping.
 If your imports from China are at least 5 pallets, FCL shipping might be the best option.
 If your cargo is a lesser volume, LCL shipping might better accommodate your needs.
 When shipping imports via LCL, they will share cargo space with other, similar goods.
 Your customs broker can also advise you on which option would be best for your shipment, based on risks, cost, and a variety of other factors.

 Shipping from China can take some time.
 Transit time might take between two weeks and two months.
 Customs clearance can add to this time.
-You might estimate that goods shipped in bulk from China will arrive in 2 or 3 months, depending on circumstance.
+You might estimate that goods shipped in bulk from China will arrive in 2 or 3 months, depending on the circumstance.

 You might use air freight rather than sea freight if you are shipping small amounts from China.
 Air freight is more expensive than sea freight, but also much quicker.
 Working with a Licensed Customs Broker can help you figure out the best shipping method for you.

 Clear Description of goods dictates Duties and Taxes levied against the imports’ commercial value.
-The Harmonized Tariff Schedule (HTS) lists numbers to determine the duty percentage based on U.S. manufactured goods to insure a level playing field in the business sectors.
+The Harmonized Tariff Schedule (HTS) lists numbers to determine the duty percentage based on U.S. manufactured goods to ensure a level playing field in the business sectors.

-A customs bond can help make the import process easier.
+Additionally, a continuous customs bond can help make the import process easier.

 In many cases, a customs bond is mandatory when importing from China.
 CBP mandates that you use a customs bond when your imports are valued at more than $2,500 or the imports are subject to another federal agency’s oversight.
 Those requirements cover almost every type of import.

 A customs bond is basically an insurance policy covering the payment of duties and taxes to the U.S. government when you are importing goods.
-A customs bond will ensure that duties and taxes are paid even in extraordinary circumstances.
-Imports arriving by air and sea will need a customs bond.
+A customs bond will ensure that duties and taxes are paid, even in extraordinary circumstances.
+Imports arriving by both air and sea will need a customs bond.
 You might find that you will be subject to delays and fines if you do not have the correct customs bond when importing from China.

 It’s important to know there are 2 kinds of customs bonds you can choose from when importing from China: Single entry bonds and continuous bonds.
 The bond type you choose will likely depend on how often you plan to import goods from China into the U.S. The difference between the bond types is simple.
 Basically, a continuous bond will cover all the shipments you import during a one year period.
 A single entry customs bond will only cover a single shipment of imported goods into the U.S.